 You might be wondering whether it’s really necessary to have a separate Registered Agent service, if you can just handle the duties yourself or what exactly a registered agent does.

+There are several types of business-critical documents and legal notices that your Florida LLC might receive, and many of them require immediate or time-sensitive responses.
 Your Florida Registered Agent can help you stay up-to-date and aware of any urgent situations with your business, such as:

-- Service of process notices (in case someone sues your business or if you are summoned to appear in court)
+Service of process notices (in case someone sues your business or if you are summoned to appear in court)

-- Notifications and correspondence from the federal government or Florida state government
+Notifications and correspondence from the federal government or Florida state government

-- Tax forms, requests for business permits and other company filings and reports
+Tax forms, requests for business permits and other company filings and reports

 What Are the Risks of Serving as Your Own Florida LLC Registered Agent?